smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 Robot](https://en.wikipedia.org/wiki/Karel_%28programming_language%29) and
 stuff.
 Now there's many more systems like that which are quite fascinating.
-You probably know the one called [ChucK](http://chuck.stanford.edu/) from Stanford, and then [MIT has this one that was featured in the ACM last year](https://scratch.mit.edu/about), and there are more.
+You probably know the one called [ChucK](http://chuck.stanford.edu/) from Stanford, and then [MIT has this one](https://scratch.mit.edu/about) that was featured in the ACM last year , and there are more.
 I don't know if it'll change.
 Throughout my career, the number of people, of every hundred people, it's been pretty steady over my career that two out of every hundred seems to be born to be a computer scientist.
 They're geeks like me.
 We have a peculiar